 ADEQ is now accepting applications for fiscal year 2017 which begins July 1, 2016.
-Apply now for the best chance to receive funding.
+Apply now for the best chance to receive funding by doing the following:

-Step 1: Call ADEQ to discuss your site and grant eligibility, and then submit a DRAFT written Request for Funding letter for review.
+Step 1: Call ADEQ’s Brownfields Coordinator to discuss your site and grant eligibility, and then submit a DRAFT written Request for Funding letter for review.
 The required components for the letter are listed on the Brownfields State Response Grant Application.
 (ADEQ will assist you through each step of the process).

 Step 3: After receiving project approval from EPA, ADEQ will prepare the Brownfields Governmental Service Contract to be signed by both ADEQ and the applicant's official representative.

-Step 3: When the funding has been awarded, ADEQ goes through the process of hiring a contractor to begin the assessment work which is conducted under the U.S. EPA: Brownfields and Land Revitalization: All Appropriate Inquiries (AAI) and oversees all Phase I and/or Phase II activities.
+Step 4: When an assessment grant is awarded, ADEQ goes through the process of hiring a contractor to begin the assessment work which is conducted under the U.S. EPA: Brownfields and Land Revitalization: All Appropriate Inquiries (AAI).
+We also oversee all Phase I and/or Phase II activities.

 Please contact the Brownfields Program or VRP with any questions.
-To request a list of all Voluntary Remediation Program and Brownfields Grant sites, please contact the ADEQ Records Center at: (602) 771-4380.
+To request a list of all Voluntary Remediation Program and Brownfields Grant sites, contact the ADEQ Records Center at 602-771-4380.